hoffi/gulp-msbuild/README.md

 #### verbosity

-> Specify the Build Verbosity
+> Specify the amount of information to display in the build output

 **Default:** normal